-GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, ("GASB 89") is effective for reporting periods beginning after December 15, 2019.
-The objective of GASB 89 are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
+GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, ("GASB 89") is effective for reporting periods beginning after December 15, 2020.
+The objectives of GASB 89 are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
 This statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 This statement also reiterates that in financial statements prepared using the current financial resources measurement focus, interest cost incurred before the end of a construction period should be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
-The Authority has not completed the process of evaluating the impact of GASB 89 but does not expect it to have an impact on the Authority's financial statements.
+The Authority has determined that GASB 89 does not have an impact on the Authority's financial statements.

-GASB Statement No. 90, Majority Equity Interests, ("GASB 90") is effective for reporting periods beginning after December 15, 2018.
+GASB Statement No. 90, Majority Equity Interests, ("GASB 90") is effective for reporting periods beginning after December 15, 2019.
 GASB 90 clarifies the accounting and financial reporting requirements for a state or local government's majority equity interest in an organization that remains legally separate after acquisition.
-The Authority has not completed the process of evaluating GASB 90, but does not expect it to have an impact on the Authority's financial statements.
+The Authority has determined that GASB 90 does not have an impact on the Authority's financial statements.

-GASB Statement No. 91, Conduit Debt Obligations, ("GASB 91") is effective for reporting periods beginning after December 15, 2020.
+GASB Statement No. 91, Conduit Debt Obligations, ("GASB 91") is effective for reporting periods beginning after December 15, 2021.
 The primary objective of GASB 91 is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice with commitments extended by issuers, arrangements associated with conduit debt obligations, and related note disclosures.
-The Authority has not completed the process of evaluating GASB 91, but does not expect it to have an impact on the Authority's financial statements.
+The Authority has determined that GASB 91 does not have an impact on the Authority's financial statements.